vmware/container-service-extension/docs/CONTRIBUTING.md

 > vcd pwd
 ```
 ---
-### Set up vCD for Testing
+### Set up VCD for Testing
-*In a vCD instance where you are system administrator.
+*In a VCD instance where you are system administrator.
 Assume default settings unless stated otherwise*
 - Create External Network with internet connection
     - May need static IP pool
 - Create org